EdwinVW/dapr-traffic-control/README.md

 - The **Simulation** is a .NET Core console application that will simulate passing cars.
 - The **TrafficControlService** is an ASP.NET Core WebAPI application that offers 2 endpoints: *Entrycam* and *ExitCam*.
-- The **Government** service is an ASP.NET Core WebAPI application that offers 2 endpoints: *RDW* (for retrieving vehicle information) and *CJIB* (for sending speeding tickets).
+- The **Government** service is an ASP.NET Core WebAPI application that offers 2 endpoints: *VehicleInfo* (for retrieving vehicle information) and *Collection* (for sending fines for speeding violations).

 The way the simulation works is depicted in the sequence diagram below:

 ![](img/sequence.png)

 1. The **Simulation** generates a random license-number and sends a *VehicleRegistered* message (containing this license-number, a random entry-lane (1-3) and the timestamp) to the *EntryCam* endpoint of the **TrafficControlService**.
-2. The **TrafficControlService** calls the *RDW* endpoint of the **GovernmentService** to retrieve the brand and model of the vehicle corresponding to the license-number.
+2. The **TrafficControlService** calls the *VehicleInfo* endpoint of the **GovernmentService** to retrieve the brand and model of the vehicle corresponding to the license-number.
 3. The **TrafficControlService** stores the VehicleState (vehicle information and entry-timestamp) in the state-store.
 4. After some random interval, the **Simulation** sends a *VehicleRegistered* message to the *ExitCam* endpoint of the **TrafficControlService** (containing the license-number generated in step 1, a random exit-lane (1-3) and the exit timestamp).
 5. The **TrafficControlService** retrieves the VehicleState from the state-store.
 6. The **TrafficControlService** calculates the average speed of the vehicle using the entry- and exit-timestamp.
-7. If the average speed is above the speed-limit, the **TrafficControlService** will sent a *SpeedingViolationDetected* message (containing the license-number of the vehicle, the identifier of the road, the speeding-violation in KMh and the timestamp of the violation) to the *CJIB* endpoint of the **GovernmentService**.
+7. If the average speed is above the speed-limit, the **TrafficControlService** calls the *Collection* endpoint of the **GovernmentService**.
+The request payload will be a *SpeedingViolation* containing the license-number of the vehicle, the identifier of the road, the speeding-violation in KMh and the timestamp of the violation.
 8. The **GovernmentService** calculates the fine for the speeding-violation and simulates sending a speeding-ticket to the owner of the vehicle.

 All actions described in this sequence are logged to the console during execution so you can follow the flow.